Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

-\textbf{RQ2 - Detection Effectiveness:} In this section, we evaluate the efficacy of our backdoor detection approach (\AG).
-We demonstrate that the technique is effective in (a) detecting backdoor-infected robust models and (b) revealing the backdoor-infected class.
+\textbf{\RQ2 - Detection Effectiveness:} In this section, we evaluate the efficacy of our backdoor detection approach (\AG).
+Specifically, we evaluate the technique's efficacy in (a) detecting backdoor-infected robust models, and (b) revealing the backdoor-infected class, for both visible and invisible backdoor triggers.
+Furthermore, we demonstrate that \AG is \textit{specialized to detecting backdoors in robust models} by showing it is ineffective on standard (non-robust) models.
+In particular, we show that \AG did not detect a backdoor for clean standard models, and backdoor-infected standard models.

-In our evaluation, \AG effectively detected all backdoor-infected robust DNNs, for both localised and distributed backdoors, for all classification tasks.
+\textbf {Visible Backdoor Trigger:} In our evaluation, \AG effectively detected all visible backdoor-infected robust DNNs, for both localised and distributed backdoors, and all classification tasks.
 It accurately detected all backdoor-infected models by identifying classes that have more than two feature clusters for the training set and the translated image set.
-The results showed that all clean untargeted classes of backdoor-infected robust models, as well as all classes of clean robust models have exactly two clusters, while, all targeted classes of backdoor-infected models have more than two clusters (\textit{cf. \Cref{tab:attack-detection}}).
+The results showed that all clean untargeted classes of backdoor-infected robust models, as well as all classes of clean robust models have exactly two clusters, while, all targeted classes of backdoor-infected models have more than two clusters.
+These imply that \AG detected all robust models infected with visible backdoor triggers and the corresponding target class.
+Additionally, there are no false positives.
+This means that a clean model is not incorrectly predicted as a backdoor-infected model (\textit{see \Cref{tab:backdoor-det-efficacy}}).

-In particular, for each targeted class, the mean shift clustering of the features of the backdoor-infected models reveals these models consistently have more than two clusters.
+In particular, for each targeted class, the mean shift clustering of the features of the backdoor-infected models reveals these models consistently have more than two clusters ({\em see \Cref{fig:CIFAR-distributed-2}} in the Appendix).
 Notably, these clusters include one cluster for the clean training images and at least two clusters for the translated images.
 The clusters for the translated images include at least one cluster capturing the image translation for the poisoned images, and another cluster for the translated clean images.
 Meanwhile, the clean untargeted classes have precisely two clusters of features, one for the training set and another for the translated image set.
-Likewise, for the clean robust models, each class has exactly two distinct clusters, one cluster for the training set and another cluster for the translated image set (\textit{cf. \Cref{tab:attack-detection}}).
+Likewise, for the clean robust models, each class has exactly two distinct clusters, one cluster for the training set and another cluster for the translated image set (\textit{see \Cref{tab:visible-attack-detection-clusters}} in the Appendix).